 In August 2016, a partial consent order was issued by the Connecticut Department of Energy and Environmental Protection, or DEEP, related to the investigation and remediation of the English Station site.
 The consent order requires UI to investigate and remediate certain environmental conditions within the perimeter of the English Station site.
-Under the consent order, to the extent that the cost of this investigation and remediation is less than \$30 million, UI is required to remit to the State of Connecticut the difference between such cost and \$30 million to be applied to a public purpose as determined in the discretion of the Governor of the State of Connecticut, the Attorney General of the State of Such compliance exceeds \$30 million.
+Under the consent order, to the extent that the cost of this investigation and remediation is less than \$30 million, UI is required to remit to the State of Connecticut the difference between such cost and \$30 million to be applied to a public purpose as determined in the discretion of the Governor of the State of Connecticut, the Attorney General of the State of Connecticut and the Commissioner of DEEP.
+However, UI is obligated to comply with the consent order even if the cost of such compliance exceeds \$30 million.
 UI continues its activities to investigate and remediate the environmental conditions at the site.
 In 2023 and 2024, DEEP sent UI a series of letters requesting details on remediation plans and security, which UI has responded to.
-On January 25, 2024, DEEP issued a notice of declaratory ruling to determine the "high occupancy standard" necessary "to abate on-site pollution and impacts for industrial/commercial use of the Site...inside the buildings" as referenced in section (B)(1)(e)(4) of the Partial Consent Order.
+On January 25, 2024, DEEP issued a notice of declaratory ruling to determine the "high occupancy standard" necessary "to abate on-site pollution and impacts for industrial/commercial use of the Site... inside the buildings" as referenced in section (B)(1)(e)(4) of the Partial Consent Order.
 On January 29, 2024, DEEP served UI with a Summons and Complaint seeking injunctive relief and enforcement of the consent order from the Connecticut Superior Court.
 We cannot predict the outcome of this matter.
 For additional information, see Note 14 to our consolidated financial statements contained in this Annual Report on Form 10-K.